NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``wall_siding_type``
      -
      - "aluminum siding", "asbestos siding", "brick veneer", "composite shingle siding", "fiber cement siding", "masonite siding", "none", "stucco", "synthetic stucco", "vinyl siding", "wood siding", "auto"
      - The siding type of the walls.
 Also applies to rim joists.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Walls <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-walls>`_) is used.
    * - ``wall_color``
      -
      - "dark", "light", "medium", "medium dark", "reflective", "auto"
      - The color of the walls.
 Also applies to rim joists.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Walls <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-walls>`_) is used.
    * - ``exterior_finish_r``
      - h-ft^2-R/Btu
      -